McDonald's boys case: 2010 tip-off

 In 2010, the case once again gained attention due to a tip-off.
 The unidentified informant claimed that he saw the two boys playing with a girl in a garden behind a hospital, before they encountered a man forcibly taking Toh Hong Huat away.
 Keh Chin Ann allegedly followed the man and asked who he was, with the man replying he was Hong Huat's father.
 It was rumoured that the boys were taken to Johor in Malaysia, and they lived in a rural village, where they allegedly went astray and became gangsters in adulthood.
 These claims were not proven due to lack of evidence.

 Aftermath

 The McDonald's boys case grew to become one of Singapore's most mysterious and bizarre missing person cases, together with a few more cases like the 2007 Felicia Teo Wei Ling case (re-classified and confirmed as a murder case in 2020), the 1978 missing social escorts case, and the 1984 missing caretaker case.

-Sadly, as of today, Toh Hong Huat and Keh Chin Ann still remain missing.
+As of 2026, Toh Hong Huat and Keh Chin Ann remain missing.